xxxxxi0001/Machine_Learning_Possible_Function/README.md

 ### Function 9. backward_p(df,train_index,target_col,positive,positive_weight,negative_weight)
 1. Purpose: Use ensemble data set train logistic regression model with backward p, that only keep important feature in model
-Input: 1). df: the data frame those index fall into
-       2). train_index: the index for ensemble/not ensemble train
-       3). target_col: the target column that need to be predicted 4). positive: positive value of target_col
-       5). positive_weight: if class imbalance within data set, add weight based on portion 6). negative_weight: if class imbalance within data set, add weight based on portion Return:1).
-A list of trained emseble Logistic Model Based on List of Index you provide
+2. Input: 1). df: the data frame those index fall into 2). train_index: the index for ensemble/not ensemble train 3). target_col: the target column that need to be predicted 4). positive: positive value of target_col 5). positive_weight: if class imbalance within data set, add weight based on portion 6). negative_weight: if class imbalance within data set, add weight based on portion
 3. Return:1).
 A list of trained emseble Logistic Model Based on List of Index you provide
 4. Usage Example: